 A child who is accustomed to a safety device from infancy will continue to accept this restriction as a matter of course in later years.
 As part of their education, children should be permitted to "buckle up" on school buses.
 The educational and safety benefits of making safety belts available outweigh their costs.

 As people age, their reaction time slows.
 Eyesight, particularly at night, decreases, and it may be more difficult to deal with distractions.
 These changes increase the risk of being in a crash.
-Learn more about aging and driving in the accompanying article, "Safety Guide for Mature Drivers."
+Learn more about aging and driving in the accompanying article, "."

-Additional resources include courses, such as the American Association of Retired Persons' (AARP) "55 Alive/ Mature Driving Program" or American Automobile Association's (AAA) "Safe Driving for Mature Operators."
+Organizations offer classes in many cities to update the mature driver.
+For more information, see the American Association of Retired Persons' (AARP) "55 Alive/ Mature Driving Program" or contact your local American Automobile Association's (AAA) club for details on its "Safe Driving for Mature Operators" course.
 These classes can help the experienced driver adapt, maintain, and improve safe driving habits.